C-7 Home Page

 20 March 2008 Event: Company Seven Supporting NASA Sun-Earth Day educational activity.
 This year's theme will be "Space Weather Around The World".

 9 August 2007 Company Seven Acquires Biosphere 2 Astronomical Observatory.
 This is designated our 'MCCM' Observatory Project.
-The system will be relocated to Maryland and established as part of our own science education facility.
+The system was relocated to Maryland and initially loaned to the Johns Hopkins University Applied Physics Laboratory for an eight year term through July 2018.
+We will relocate it, hopefully somewhere locally, where it can be dedicated at least in part for uses in science education.

 20 March 2007 Company Seven supporting NASA annual 'Sun-Earth Day 2007' educational activities.
 This year's theme will be "Living In The Atmosphere of The Sun".